 I was a researcher on three of the objectives of the Developing and Assessing Services for Hyperacute stroke (DASH) study.
 I organised and undertook focus groups with paramedics to get their views and perspectives on assessing stroke and research involvement (DASH IV).
 I also interviewed secondary care clinicians and stroke patients and their families about the appropriateness of asking patients to make a decision about clot-busting treatment in the hyperacute stroke period (DASH II).
 I interviewed stroke patients and witnesses to ascertain why they did, or did not, immediately contact emergency medical services following the onset of acute stroke symptoms.
 This led on to interviews with primary care clinicians and the development of an intervention for use in primary care.
 We worked with a design team from Northumbria University to develop leaflets for use by practice nurses in their routine consultations with patients at risk of stroke.

-I am currently working again in primary care on a study aiming to develop an intervention for health professionals to improve the care they provide for people with type 2 diabetes.
-This work will involve recruiting practices, then recruiting GPs, practice nurses and health care assistants, distributing questionnaires to health care professionals, delivery of the intervention, interviewing a purposive sample of health care professionals and collecting patient outcomes.
+I recently worked in primary care again - this time on a study aiming to develop an intervention for health professionals to improve the care they provide for people with type 2 diabetes.
+This work involved recruiting practices, then recruiting GPs, practice nurses and health care assistants, distributing questionnaires to health care professionals, delivery of the intervention, interviewing a purposive sample of health care professionals and collecting patient outcomes.